 This plant appears to be day length sensitive.
 It won’t start to flower until sometime in August.
 Once it begins to flower, it really goes to town, producing many flowers and many calyxes.
 I love that the calyxes are so long lasting.
 There’s no rush in picking them.

 My seed was obtained through Southern Exposure Seed Exchange.
 They list it as “Thai Red Roselle.”

 Green Country Seed Savers members have seed to share.

 Green Country Seed Savers: Roselle Thread

-Consider growing Wild Hibiscus in the coming year.
+Consider growing Wild Hibiscus (Roselle) in the coming year.
 This plant is so useful, delicious and beautiful that it’s hard to imagine why it has been so neglected!